kamilburda/batcher/docs/sections/Usage.md

 This dialog can be skipped by simply unchecking `Show this dialog`.

+## Quick Export of Selected Layers

+When you select multiple layers in GIMP, you can right-click and select `Export Selected Layers` to quickly export the selected layers.

+In this case, any constraints set in the [main dialog](#exporting-layers) will be ignored.

 ## Batch Editing Layers

 Open your image in GIMP and select `File → Edit Layers...`.